• Skip to primary navigation

 What is an Allocated Amount?

-Allocated Amount means the amount of Net Settlement Funds payable to the Qualifying Class Member at issue.
+Allocated Amount means the amount of Net Settlement Funds payable to the Qualifying Class Member at issue, as determined pursuant to the Plan of Allocation.

 What are the Net Settlement Funds?

-The Net Settlement Funds are the Settlement Funds, less the following payments as set forth in Section VII B.1. of the Settlement Agreement:
+The Net Settlement Funds are the Settlement Amount, less the following payments as set forth in Section VII B.1. of the Settlement Agreement:

-- To pay, up to a total of twelve million U.S. Dollars ($12,000,000.00), for Notice and Administrative Costs reasonably and actually incurred in connection with providing notice to the Class in connection with administering and distributing the Net Settlement Funds to Class Members, and in connection with paying escrow fees and costs, if any;
+2. To pay for Notice and Administrative Costs reasonably and actually incurred in connection with providing notice to the Class, in connection with administering and distributing the Net Settlement Funds to Class Members.

-- To pay the Taxes and Tax Expenses as defined in the Settlement Agreements;
+4. To pay the Taxes and Tax Expenses as defined in the Settlement Agreement;

-- To pay any Fee and Expense Award, and any Service Awards to Class Representatives, that are approved by the Court, subject to and in accordance with the Agreement; and
+5. To pay any Fee and Expense Award that is approved by the Court, subject to and in accordance with the Agreement; and

-To distribute the balance of the Net Settlement Funds to Class Members as allowed by the Agreement, the Plan of Allocation, or order of the Court.
+6. To distribute the Net Settlement Funds to Class Members as allowed by the Agreement, the Plan of Allocation, or order of the Court.

 What is an Acute Care Hospital?

-An Acute Care Hospital means an entity that, at any time on or after January 1, 2009: (a) provides medical care and other related services for surgery, acute medical conditions, or injuries for a period of treatment time that is, on average, less than 25 days; and (b) either (i) appears as either active or inactive under its current or former name, including any hospital that has changed its name through merger, acquisition, or any other change to its corporate form, in the American Hospital Directory® as a “short term acute care” hospital or a “critical access” hospital, or (ii) includes an emergency department that is subject to the Emergency Medical Treatment and Labor Act (“EMTALA”), 42 U.S.C. § 1395dd, et seq.
+An Acute Care Hospital means an entity that, at any time on or after January 1, 2009: (a) provides medical care and other related services for surgery, acute medical conditions, or injuries for a period of treatment time that is, on average, less than 25 days; and (b) (i) appears as either active or inactive under its current or former name, including any hospital that has changed its name through merger, acquisition, or any other change to its corporate form, in the American Hospital Directory® as a “short term acute care” hospital or a “critical access” hospital, and (ii) includes an emergency department that is subject to the Emergency Medical Treatment and Labor Act (“EMTALA”), 42 U.S.C. § 1395dd, et seq. and (iii) is not a physician or physician practice group.